I can remember being in awe of people who had gone for a long time alcohol-free. I never thought I’d do it.

 All without using the drug alcohol.

-If others continue to drink it then good on them.
+If others continue to drink alcohol then good on them.

 I have no interest.
 I am focused on what I want.

 I don’t notice what others drink or how much and you would have to slur very badly or drop down at my feet before I would realise you were drunk.